akkuplus/DE_Capstone/README.md

 Therefore, we integrate various data sources, like apartment rental data (from Kaggle), data of stations within the German public transportation system (from DELFI e.V.), data of a german municipal directory (from Statistisches Bundesamt) with a related mapping (municipality code to zip codes), and the locally deploy 'Photon' geocoding service.

-Later versions of this project will integrate data regarding stations of the German Railway, data of nearby highways and motorways.
-Further, integration of major apartment rental platforms (via their API) and transportation schedules is desired.

 Section Data describes the raw data and the data model.
 The Setup section leads through all configurations, and with section "ETL Operations" you will start the project.